-If you are familiar with the Mendix Modeler you know that a Mendix model is just a collection of documents (microflows, domain models, pages, layouts, modules, folders, etc.) organised in a tree and accessible through the Project Explorer.
+If you are familiar with Studio Pro you know that a Mendix model is just a collection of documents (microflows, domain models, pages, layouts, modules, folders, etc.) organised in a tree and accessible through the App Explorer.
 In the SDK we refer to documents with the generic name

 units.
-Basically, any item in the Project Explorer of the Mendix Modeler is a
+Basically, any item in the App Explorer of Studio Pro is a

 Units come in two flavors:

-- model units: These are the leafs in the project tree: microflows, pages, etc. These can be edited in an editor of the Mendix Modeler.
+- Model units – These are the leafs in the project tree: microflows, pages, etc. These can be edited in an editor of Studio Pro.
 Internally, a model unit is a collection of model objects which we call: elements.

 Each model unit consists of a tree of elements.
 Examples of elements are: entities in a domain model, attributes of an entity, activities and arrows in a microflow, widgets in a page, etc.